digitalcytometry/cytospace/README.md

 1. __A scRNA-seq gene expression file:__
 - The matrix must be genes (rows) by cells (columns).
 - The first row must contain the single cell IDs and the first column must contain the gene names.
+- The first column (gene names) must have a header.
 - The gene expression data should be represented as non-normalized counts.
 <img src="https://github.com/digitalcytometry/cytospace/blob/main/images/scRNAfile.png" width="800">